mzfr/mzfr.github.io/about.md

 permalink: /about/
 ---

 My name is Mehtab Zafar.
-I'm a CS undergraduate at `Inderprastha Engineering College`.
 I’m a CyberSec enthusiast and CTF player.
 I play most of the CTFs with [OpenToAll](https://ctftime.org/team/9135).

 Other than that I hack vulnerable machines, mostly from [HackTheBox](http://hackthebox.eu/) or [Vulnhub](http://vulnhub.com/) and try to do writeups about them.